2017 Walk & Roll Challenge

 The consequences of air pollution don’t end with human health.
 Air pollution harms our environment and may impact economic growth.
 In addition, high air pollution levels jeopardize our ability to meet federal standards for air quality.

-If officially designated as a standard nonattainment area by the federal government, consequences could include increased regulations for new and existing businesses, the loss of some highway funding, and possibly emissions inspections for our vehicles.
+If San Antonio is officially designated as a standard nonattainment area by the federal government, consequences could include increased regulations for new and existing businesses, the loss of some highway funding, and possibly emissions inspections for our vehicles.

 The major sources of locally-generated air pollution are the vehicles we drive.
 Since these are sources we control, we have a unique opportunity to take action and improve the situation: drive less and take fewer trips in motorized vehicles by ourselves.
 Our Walk & Roll Challenge’s overall goal encourages citizens to do just that.